socialsensor/community-evolution-analysis/README.md

 The framework provides the user with 5 pieces of resulting data in the _../data/results/_ folder: a) the user_activity.eps file which presents the user mentioning activity according to the selected sampling interval, b) usersPairs_(num).txt files which can be used with the Gephi visualization software in order to view the praphs, c) the rankedcommunities variable (from main.py) which contains all the communities (and their users) which evolved ranked in accordance to the persistence, stability and community centrality triplet, d) the community size heatmap (communitySizeHeatmap.eps) which provides a visualization of the sizes of the 100 most important communities (ranked from top to bottom) and e) the rankedCommunities.json file which contains all the ranked communities along with all the information regarding the specific timeslot of evolution for each community, the persistence, stability and community centrality values and all the users in each community accompanied by their own centrality measure.
 As such, the framework can be used to discover the most important communities along with the most important users inside those communities.

 ##Evolution analysis using Matlab##

-Any new data to be analysed should be placed in the _../data/_ folder
+Any new data to be analysed should be placed in the _../data/_ folder In the case where the user has data from a different source other than the provided crawler, in order for the python files to work, the data should either be in a json twitter-like form  (the "entities", "user" and "created\_at" keys and paths should be identical with twitter's) or in a txt file of the form:

+    user1 \TAB user2,user3... \TAB "created_at_timestamp" \TAB text \newline

 ###Step1: json Parsing (Python)###
 The python parsing code consists of 8 files containing user friendly scripts for parsing the required data from json files.
 There are 4 files to be used with the json files extracted from the crawler and 4 files to be used with jsons from any other Twitter API dependant source.